MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 ### Script inclusions

-It's considered a good practice to include JS scripts **at the end of your HTML page**.
+It's considered [a good practice][js-in-body] to include JS scripts **at the end of your HTML page**.

-> When your browser loads the JS, it doesn't just load the file.
+When your browser loads the JS, it doesn't just load the file.
 It also **parses** it.

 Parsing the JS files **pauses the load of all other resources**, effectively blocking everythig until the JS has been completely parsed.

 > This can result in **slow loading pages**, especially when you have multiple or big scripts.

-Plus, loading JS files while the DOM is not, forces you to start all your JS scripts with the `window.onlad = function {}` syntax.
+Plus, loading JS files before the DOM is complete forces you to do all your intial DOM access in a `window.onlad = function {}` callback.

-> With the `<script>` tag at the end of the HTML file, you can be sure that your JS is loaded **after** the DOM is.
+> With `<script>` tags at the and of the `<body>`, the DOM is completely loaded **before** your script, and your code can safely access it.

 ### Add custom script

-We will write our own JS code in a custom script file.
+We will write our JS code in a custom script file.

-In your project directory, create a new file `script.js` and include it at the bottom of your `index.html` page:
+In your `jquery-dom` folder, create a new file `script.js` and include it at the bottom of your `index.html` page:

 ```html
 <body>